kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 ------------

 This tutorial aims at starters.
-Experienced users find relevant but compact documentation in the module API documentation.
+Experienced users find relevant but compact documentation in the module documentation.
 In this tutorial we address different practical situations where we need to convert between pixel- and world coordinates.
 Many examples are working scripts, others are very useful to try in an interactive Python session.

-:mod:`wcs` is the core of the kapteyn package.
+:mod:`wcs` is the core of the Kapteyn Package.
 An important feature of that package is that it provides a world coordinate system which is easy to incorporate in your own (Python) environment and :mod:`wcs` provides the basic methods to do this.
 Together with module  :mod:`celestial` it allows a user to transform between pixel coordinates